Dahab Guesthouses Guide: Budget Stays on the Lagoon

 Long-Stay Rates

 Dahab functions as a long-stay town in a way that few Egyptian destinations do.
-Monthly rates are commonly available and can be significantly cheaper than multiplying the nightly rate: a basic room for a month can cost EGP 3,000–5,000 ($60–100), depending on the property and season.
+Monthly rates are commonly available and can be significantly cheaper than multiplying the nightly rate: a basic room for a month can cost approximately EGP 3,000–5,000 ($60–100 as of 2026), depending on the property and season.
 Weekly rates are also available at most guesthouses.
 This makes Dahab a realistic base for remote workers, freediving students doing extended courses, and anyone wanting to use it as a slow travel base for Sinai exploration.

 Booking